oracle/pgql-lang/pages/pgql-1.3-spec.md

 {% include image.html file="example_graphs/financial_transactions.png" %}

 Here, `financial_transactions` is the name of the graph.
 The graph has three types of vertices.
 Vertices labeled `Person` or `Company` have a property `name`, while vertices labeled `Account` have a property `number`.
-There are edges labeled `ownerOf` from persons to accounts and from companies to accounts, and there are edges labeled `transaction` from accounts to accounts.
-Note that only the transaction edges have a property (`amount`).
+There are edges labeled `owner` from accounts to persons as well as from accounts to companies, and there are edges labeled `transaction` from accounts to accounts.
+Note that only `transaction` edges have a property (`amount`) while other edges do not have any properties.

 # Creating a Property Graph